devvictrix/py-pixel-bot/docs/adrs/ADR-001-Choice-Screen-Capture-Analysis-Tech.md

 1. Capture image data from specific rectangular regions of the screen across different operating systems (Windows, macOS, Linux).
 2. Perform analysis on this captured image data, including pixel-level inspection, basic template matching, and eventually Optical Character Recognition (OCR).
 3. The capture and analysis need to be performant enough for potential real-time applications.
+4.  **(Added for v4.0.0 context)** The captured image data also serves as input for advanced AI-powered visual analysis via external APIs (e.g., Google Gemini).

 We need to select foundational Python libraries for these core tasks.